joelnet/multi-pong/README.md

 # Multi Pong

-A multi-player pong game built with HTML, CSS, and JavaScript without a game server.
+A multi-player pong game built with HTML, CSS, and JavaScript without a game server*.

 ## Networking